Overpayments - JF Part A

 When submitting a check to Medicare for a Part A provider overpayment:

-- Include a copy of the demand letter to help ensure monies are applied properly.
+- Include a copy of demand letter to help ensure monies are applied properly

-- Mail check and demand letter copy to appropriate address available on the Mailing Addresses page of the Contact section.
+- Mail check and demand letter copy to appropriate address available on the Mailing Addresses webpage

 Overpayment Interest Rates

 Medicare Regulation 42 CFR Section 405.378 provides for the charging and payment of interest on overpayments to Medicare providers.
-The Secretary of Treasury certifies an interest rate quarterly by utilizing the most comprehensive data available on consumer interest rates.
+The Secretary of Treasury certifies an interest rate quarterly by using the most comprehensive data available on consumer interest rates.
 Interest is assessed on delinquent debts in order to protect the Medicare Trust Funds.
+See Overpayment Interest Rate for the Past Five years webpage.

 Providers may elect to have Noridian immediately take the next issued payment for the provider and apply it to a specific, defined overpayment or they may elect to have all future overpayments immediately "offset" from the next scheduled payment(s).
 The election of this process does not eliminate a provider's rights to an appeal.
-See Immediate Offset Request Form on the Forms page.
+Complete and submit the Immediate Offset Request Form.